vadagama/sever_crew/README.md

 We are going to regularly run tests on our own software: scan our ports, test for SQL injection, and block cross-site scripting to ensure that all our security measures are working as they should be. ([https://github.com/Netflix/SimianArmy](https://github.com/Netflix/SimianArmy))

 **Private subnets**
 We use private subnets for our instances to protect from being accessed directly from the internet.
-For more information see [Deployment](#heading=h.20ptiv4hg5v9).
+For more information see [Deployment](#deployment).

 **Customer authorisation form**
-For additional information see [ADR-6](#heading=h.gd6y1zwbco5p)
+For additional information see [ADR-6: Sensitive data access](adrs/ADR-6:%20Sensitive%20data%20access.md)

 **Third party auditing**
 We should be regularly audited by third party penetration testers to ensure we’re meeting compliance standards.